Search documentation

 Maintenance window constraint

-Environment editors can define time windows during which it is acceptable for Apollo to make changes to Entities in their Environment (that is, upgrade or change configuration).
+Environment editors can define time windows during which it is acceptable for Apollo to make changes to Entities in their Environment, that is, install, upgrade, or change configuration.
 These are called Environment and Entity maintenance windows.
 Product editors can define maintenance windows for their Products that determine when Apollo can promote a Release to a Release Channel.
 These are called Product maintenance windows.
 Maintenance window constraints block Plans from making changes outside of the defined time window.

 How Apollo calculates an Entity's resolved maintenance window